leeschmalz/NCAA-Championships-Data/README.md

 The final results that contain all of the data are in the csv files starting with the word 'all' ex. 'all_125_scored_df'.
 The rest of the csv files are simply auxillary that were necessary to lead to the final result.

-This was a very tedious project, as you can see the txt file was not a whole lot to work with.
+This was a very tedious project, as you can see the txt file was not easy to work with.
 The entire structure of the bracket and scoring system was built with a whole lot of iteration.

 Things that cause errors in the code that need prior edit in the txt file: